 Also, consider the type of tour it is and its appeal.
 Is the tour educational (history, art), nature driven, adventurous, or spooky – like a ghost tour?

 Your target market will respond differently to your descriptions.
 The tone you pick is not what you say, it’s how you say it.
 It’s the personality behind your company.
 Depending on how you answered the first two questions, the tour descriptions will fall between the scale of formal and informal.
 The tone of voice behind your company may have a “California surfer dude” appeal, a “whimsical and artsy” sense of humor, or a “spooky, doomsday” tone that attracts customers looking for an eerie experience.

 An example of a more formal tone of voice.
 “We are launching a new ghost tour of the hauntings of Pawnee.”

 A more informal tone.
 “We are very excited to offer a new spooky tour of the most haunted places in Pawnee.”

-Still, before you start writing your amazing tour descriptions, consider SEO practices.
-There’s no need to buckle down and become an SEO guru, but knowing a few tips and tricks will go a long way.
+Still, before you start writing your amazing tour descriptions, consider SEO best practices.
+With the best website builder for SEO, there’s no need to buckle down and learn everything possible, but knowing a few tips and tricks will go a long way.

 Have a list of several keywords that you’ll want in your descriptions (and site content) before you start writing.
-These are the words that your customer will use to search for a specific type of tour online.
-Such as tour, activity, or adventure.
-Your keywords should also include the name of your city and the type of tour – water, mountain, art, culture, nature, etc. Add your keywords to your heading and photo tags as well.
+These are the words that your customer will use to search for a specific type of tour online, such as tour, activity, or adventure.
+You should also find the best local keywords to include.
+Add your keywords to your heading and photo tags as well.

 If you need more suggestions for finding good keywords, try Google Trends or search “free keyword tool” and try those.
 If you type “Ghost Tours” into Google Trends, you’ll see a 3 year graph that spikes every October (It seems people like ghost tours the most around Halloween.
 Go figure!).
-It also displayed relevant queries and topics that may give you ideas about what customers are searching for.
+It also displayed relevant queries and topics that may tell you what customers are searching for or give you ideas for unique names for tours and travels.

 Describe the tours experience, not just the tour details